Philippines set to roll out tough no-smoking law

 BIG TOBACCO UNDER PRESSURE

-The nationwide ban is set to be among the strictest no-smoking laws in Southeast Asia, experts say.
+The nationwide ban is set to be among the strictest no-smoking laws in Southeast Asia.
 The region is home to nearly 10 percent of the world's smokers and while most countries have partial smoking bans in place, enforcement is often lax.

 The Philippines ban will also cover 'vaping' or the use of electronic cigarettes.

-Analysts say the ban would put major tobacco companies, already under pressure from tobacco tax hikes under the previous government, at further risk.
+For tobacco companies, already under pressure from tobacco tax hikes under the previous government, that's bad news.

-"Industry volumes and pricing have become pressured due to the growth of cheaper illicit brands...A smoking ban could see any further recovery in the sales dynamics in the market stall," Owen Bennett, equity analyst at Jefferies International said in a note.
+"A smoking ban could see any further recovery in the sales dynamics in the market stall," Owen Bennett, equity analyst at Jefferies International, said in a note.

 Duterte's government has also proposed increasing taxes on cigarettes and other tobacco products, Finance Undersecretary Karl Kenneth Chua said.
 The tax would build on a landmark tax-hike imposed by the previous government, but Chua did not elaborate on how much additional revenue the government was expected to net.

-A spokeswoman for Philip Morris International, which controls around 70 percent of the cigarette market in the Philippines, referred queries to the Philippine Tobacco Institute, which represents tobacco interests in the country.

-A spokesman for the institute said he had no immediate comment on the proposed ban. ($1 = 48.2800 Philippine pesos)

-(Additional reporting by Clara Ferreira Marques in Singapore; Editing by Raju Gopalakrishnan)
+(Additional reporting by Clara Ferreira Marques in Singapore and Martine Geller in London; Editing by Raju Gopalakrishnan)